 - In both the above cases, alternate with a finger, knuckles and the palm of your hand for maximum effect.

 - Now grasp the affected area of the skin between the thumb and fingers and knead it well in a circular motion like you would do with dough.

 - In a similar manner grasp the skin and pinch and slowly pull it away from the body and then in all directions.

-- In the end apply broad relaxing stokes to smooth and relax the body.
+- In the end, apply broad relaxing strokes to smooth and relax the body.

 Check out more methods at this YouTube video here